 1. Identify the Right Influencers for Your Business in Your Area

 There are many different categories of influencers.
 You have your celebrities, like the Kardashians, your big fashion influencers, your fitness influencers, and so on.
 The list is essentially infinite.
 It wouldn’t make sense for your local auto repair shop to partner with a big fashion influencer or even a fitness influencer.
 You want to choose influencers to work with who make sense for your industry and your area.
 I can pretty much guarantee you that there are aspiring influencers no matter where you live.
-And within that group of budding influencers, there are a handful that would make sense for your business (and your budget) “ you may just have to think outside of the box.
+And within that group of budding influencers, there is a handful that would make sense for your business (and your budget) — you may just have to think outside of the box.

 For example, “mommy bloggers” are exactly what they sound like — moms who blog — and they can be very influential in local communities.
 An influencer in this category might be a great fit for your auto repair shop.
 They can share with their followers how simple you made the process, how their newly repaired car is so safe for their kids, and highlight the amenities you offer that make it a kid-friendly place to visit.